gaqzi/reflections/content/python/self_type.md

     print(dog.legs)  # Mypy complains here!
 ```

 The class `Animal` has a `from_description` class method that acts as an additional constructor.
 It takes a description string, and then builds and returns an instance of the same class.
 The return type of the method is annotated as `Animal` here.
-However, this makes the child class `Dog` conflate its identity with the `Animal` class.
+However, doing this makes the child class `Dog` conflate its identity with the `Animal` class.
 If you execute the snippet, it won't raise any runtime error.
-However, Mypy will complain about the type:
+Also, Mypy will complain about the type:

 ```
 src.py:27: error: "Animal" has no attribute "legs"